Village splendour in the west of Schweinfurt

 On this scenic cycle tour along small watercourses, you can trace his masterful work in the pretty Franconian villages west of Schweinfurt.

-A cycle tour for explorers, culture vultures and nature lovers
+A cycle tour for nature lovers, culture vultures and explorers

 Arrive relaxed and hire bikes from local hire companies.
-The capacity for taking bikes on the trains is limited and, depending on capacity utilisation, taking your own bike on board cannot be guaranteed.
+The capacity for taking bikes on trains is limited and, depending on capacity utilisation, it is not possible to guarantee that you will be able to take your own bike with you.

 Start and end station